logicalperson0/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3. The file 3-print_numbers a void function that prints the numbers, from 0 to 9

 4. The file 4-print_most_numbers a void function that prints the numbers, from 0 to 9 except 2 and 4

+5. The file 5-more_numbers a void function that prints 10 times the numbers, from 0 to 14, 10 times